Ian Beveridge, CEO of the Schulte Group: “If you have a common goal, you should also agree on a common framework.” © Schulte Group

 I think that shipping is aware of its responsibility in combating climate change and is ready to do its part.
 However, the creation of a convoluted set of regulations, diverse data collection and reporting requirements, and various responsibilities does not help anyone, not the shipping industry, not the regulatory authorities and not the climate.
 If you have a common goal, you should also agree on a common framework.
 Just think of the development of container shipping, where a standard has been achieved on a global scale.
 Today, 20 feet is the measure of all things.
 This has revolutionised global logistics and made it much more efficient.

 We fully support the overarching goal to protect our climate.
-However, even if we are undoubtedly capable to managing the complexity of the new requirements, greater alignment between these regulations would enhance efficiency and drive more effective outcomes, to the benefit of everyone.
+However, even if we are undoubtedly capable of managing the complexity of the new requirements, greater alignment between these regulations would enhance efficiency and drive more effective outcomes, to the benefit of everyone.

 Yours,